PythonicCafe/pydokku/README.md

 pydokku export mydokku.json
 # Will create the `mydokku.json` file with all information regarding this dokku installation.

+pydokku export --app myapp mydokku-app.json
+# Will create the `mydokku-app.json` file with all information regarding the app, including required plugins.

 pydokku apply mydokku.json
 # Will execute all specs from the JSON file (create apps, configure plugins etc.).
 The commands will be executed in a
 # specific order to guarantee consistency between plugin requirements.
+# Not sure about what the command above will execute?
+Run:

+pydokku apply --print-only mydokku.json
+# Will read the `mydokku.json` file, transform each specification in a list of Dokku commands and print the commands to
+# stdout, without executing them.
 ```

 As a Python library: